Choosing a Major

 MORE THAN A CAREER

 “Vocation” or “calling” is more than discovering a career or academic program that suits you.
-Your jobs may change throughout your life, but your vocation is who you are and your unique combination of strengths and interests.
-This is part of all the roles you participate in, whether in your academics, family, profession, volunteering or other places.
-Frederick Buechner, a well-known writer, describes vocation as, “The place where your deep gladness and the world’s deep hunger meet.”
+Your vocation is who you are and your unique combination of strengths and interests.
+This takes into consideration all aspects of your life: academics, family, profession, volunteering and more.

 In addition to discerning your academic major, we want you to embrace a larger sense of life purpose.
 Hope is ready to support you in learning your strengths, interests and values.
 Ultimately, we want to help you discover ways to use them to make a difference in your community, profession and the world.

 You are invited to make an appointment with Dr. Ryan White, director of Academic Advising, to further explore your sense of vocation.

 - Don't Be Afraid to Declare

 Don't be afraid to declare your major.
 But there is no reason to feel rushed, either.
 Take time to consider and use the above resources to help make your decision.

 Most students at Hope have declared their major program by the end of their sophomore year.

 If you are at least 50% sure of a major, go ahead and declare it.
 It is often impossible to be 100% certain until you get involved in the major, try it out and build relationships with the faculty and other students.
 If you later discover that it is not the major for you, you can declare a different one.

 Visit the Registrar's Office website for details on the process of completing a major declaration.